kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

 _BLOCKING: depends on the name we choose._

-The annotation prefix is a placeholder, and will depend on the final feature name.
+The label prefix is a placeholder, and will depend on the final feature name.
 The proposed prefix structure is `<featurename>.kubernetes.io`.

 <<[/UNRESOLVED]>>